nathanagez/ReactJS-Dynamic-Dashboard/README.md

 # DISCLAIMER
 This is a school project, this is not a boilerplate or a library.
 You can use it as an example.
-Some snippet of code are not clean at all, it have been made in only few days.
+Some snippets of code are not clean at all, it have been made in only few days.

 # Dashboard